indium-network/indium/README.md

 - [x] make right click menu work
 - [x] Fix Search on games page
 - [ ] Add Themes
+- [ ] Put The Game Images Locally so it wont be blocked
+- [ ] Drop the proxy
+- [ ] Remove the Unnecessary Files
+- [ ] Put Docker Images
+- [ ] Make More Tutorials only on discord
-- [50%] Finish fragmenting the games
+- [x] Finish fragmenting the games